The cryptosphere is getting more crowded than ever. More and more people are joining the space every day with the hopes of making quick money.

 41. Limit Order (Limit Buy/Limit Sell): Buy/Sell orders placed by traders to buy or sell a crypto-currency when the price meets their target amount.

 42. HODL: It is a meme term which is basically means hold or Hold on for dear life.
-It means to hold onto the cryptocurrency that you have invested and ignore the sentiments.
+It means to hold onto the cryptocurrency that you have invested in and ignore the sentiments.

 43. Whale: It refers to an entity or a person who holds an absurd amount of particular cryptocurrency and has the potential to manipulate the market.